American-Samoa - The 'other' Samoa

 Long coastal roads with beachesPhoto from east of American-SamoaAfter every curve there is a nother great view

-The way to the end on the east side of American-Samoa comes with great views all along the road and with a nice lookout at the final stop before the road completely ends.
+The way to the end on the east side of American-Samoa comes with great views all along the road and a nice lookout at the final stop before the road completely ends.

 On the very east of American-Samoa is no more road